by Rommel Ancheta

 Ultimately, we lost the project.
 The important lesson that I want to share with all licensees is that you have to follow through.
 Don’t rely on having your products specified and assume that you will get the project right away.
 Make sure that you have all the bases covered. ” We were complacent, thinking that we did a good mockup but failing to realize that we did not protect the mockup properly, so it was stained and not properly covered.”
 Thoroughness is indeed the cornerstone of execution.

 I went back to the project site after a few weeks.
-I realize that there has been so much development already, but there is still so much to be done.
+I realize there has been so much development already, but there is still so much to be done.
 The sight of the horizon is not enough to see this project through.
 When Ronnie modestly told me that amidst sharing this best practice, he has still so much to learn.
-That somehow struck a chord coming from someone who has been in the business for 23 years.
+That struck a chord from someone who has been in the business for 23 years.
 We still have so much to learn.
 Continuous learning and the ability to adapt are indeed the keys to success.
 As the saying in our industry goes, the road to success is always under construction.